nlama002/Bellabeat_Case_Study/README.md

      calories burned and to find the sleeping schedule and patterns.

 2.2 Sorting the data
   1. I used jupyter notebook to open the dataset and used panda framework to work with        the data.
+For this project I downloaded the CSV files in my laptop and loaded            them in Jupyter notebook.

+2.3 Data Credibility
+   1. As a general rule of thumb for a large enough sample condition, we need at-least 30 or greater sample size.
+Since we have 33 users we can get good insights in general.

+   2. In terms of recency, the data is within 10 years range so it's still reliable.
+   3. Additionally, the data collected also matches Bellabeat's product, hence the result from this data can be applied to Bellabeat's products.

+3. Process

+   3.1 Loading Libraries:
+   First, I loaded the libraries (Pandas, numpy, seaborn, matplotlib, and datetime) for      processing and visualizing the data.

+   Then I loaded the datasets daily_activity.csv and sleepDaily.csv.

+   3.2 Data Exploration: